P7XCKD/NF/Notes Factory/Semister 5/CLD/qb/pt 1 to do solved.md

 -   **Nodes** – Individual computing units such as computers or virtual machines (VMs).

--   **Network** – Communication backbone connecting all nodes for data exchange.
+-   **Network** – Communication backbone that connects all nodes for data exchange.

 -   **Middleware** – Software layer that manages communication, resource sharing, and task execution.